Open to the Public

 Explore Tiger Creek's hiking trails.
 View All

-PLEASE NOTE, TIGER CREEK PRESERVE WILL BE CLOSED UNTIL FURTHER NOTICE DUE TO HURRICANE IRMA.
+TIGER CREEK PRESERVE WAS IMPACTED BY HURRICANE IRMA.
+HIKING TRAILS ARE OPEN AND BEING CLEARED.
+WATCH FOR FALLEN TREES.
 CHECK BACK HERE OR FOLLOW OUR FACEBOOK PAGE FOR UPDATES.

 Tiger Creek Preserve is a place of mystery and contrasts.
 It sits on the eastern edge of the Lake Wales Ridge, one of Florida’s “ancient islands.”
 Separated from the mainland long ago by a shallow sea, the Ridge is peninsular Florida’s oldest and highest landmass.